music-x-lab/Hierarchical-Metrical-Structure/README.md

 See ``output`` folder for demos from the validation and test split of RWC-Pop.

+Each output MIDI file contains an extra MIDI track with name ``Layers`` besides tracks from the original MIDI file. ``Layers`` is a drum track that labels L drum notes on a level-L boundary beyond measures (better viewed in an DAW with track-wise piano rolls).
+A downbeat without any drum notes is interpreted as a level-0 boundary.

 ## Pretrained model

 If you want to deploy the pre-trained model, download the pretrained weights ``simple_tcn_v2.0_filtered.sdict`` [here](https://drive.google.com/drive/folders/1vTuTQ0MaO5eru5h_bETjSGXKtVxlZrSw?usp=sharing) and put it in the ``cache_data`` folder.